-The method assumes that single family homes and other residential structures with less than 12 units are owner-occupied.
-Residential structures with 12 or more units are considered renter occupied.
-The method assumes 99% occupancy for owner-occupied units and 97% occupancy for renter-occupied units.
-Occupied units are then multiplied by county-level persons per household (2.37 for Grand County) from the 2020 census to determine household population.
+The method assumes that condo and multi-family units are are renter occupied, and single family units are owner occupied.
+The method assumes 99% occupancy for owner occupied units and 97% occupancy for renter occupied units.
+Occupied units are then multiplied by county-level persons per household (3.43 for Morgan County) from the 2020 census to determine household population.